 The Maths & Mechanics A Level Course covers 4 of the 6 units from the Pure Mathematics course and syllabus and replaces two of the Pure Mathematics units with Mechanics Paper 1 (AS) and Mechanics Paper 2 (A2).
 Mechanics is a practical application of Mathematics and it considers how we can use Mathematics to model real life situations and how to best to solve associated problems.

 The Maths & Statistics A Level Course covers 4 of the 6 units from the Pure Mathematics course and syllabus and replaces two of the Pure Mathematics units with Statistics Paper 1 (AS) and Statistics Paper 2 (A2).
 The Statistics units will offer a range of techniques for understanding and analysing data, which is an increasingly important skill for many employment sectors.

 The Psychology A Level Course will give a fascinating insight into a hugely popular subject.
 You will learn to design experiments, evaluate scientific research, use statistics effectively and deal with ethical issues.
 There is also guidance on carrying out practical investigations and psychological methods.
 Training in Psychology opens up many career paths.
 In addition to laying the foundations for further study, it is useful not only for future health professionals, but also for a broad range of jobs involving the management of people.

 The Sociology A Level Course will present you with various sociological theories and ask you to draw on your experiences and background knowledge to test their validity and accuracy.
 People know and understand 95% of what is happening to them simply by living and learning, wrote the sociologist Professor Halsey.
 Sociology seeks to provide the other 5% by asking relevant questions and identifying general patterns of social relationships that are not necessarily recognised by those immediately involved.

 The Spanish A Level Course helps students develop confident, effective communication skills in Spanish and a thorough understanding of the culture of countries and communities where Spanish is spoken.
-Each full A Level Course consists of an AS and A2 Syllabus.
-The course is split into four modules, reflecting the new four module examination structure of A levels.
+The course will help students to improve on their existing Spanish skills and build on the essential skills of listening, speaking, reading and writing the Spanish language.